 To run a cloud-based service, you don’t need a server or data storage physically located on-site.
 The software or service is accessed using an internet connection (in Aotearoa, schools access cloud services is via their N4L connection).
 Sometimes an app is required, but often cloud services are accessed via a web browser.

-There are different types of cloud service, including:
+There are different types of cloud services, including:

 Most schools in Aotearoa use at least one cloud-based service.
 Many schools use G Suite or Office 365 for email and productivity purposes.